mjfrigaard/sharing-your-work/manuscript/03chapter.md

 Now we will get some practice organizing our data science project using the command line.

-## Good enough command line tools
+## Good enough command-line tools

-**FAIR WARNING**--command line interfaces can be frustrating.
+**FAIR WARNING**--command-line interfaces can be frustrating.
 Computers don't behave in ways that are easy to understand (that's why GUIs exist).
 Switching from a GUI to a CLI seems like a step backward at first, but the initial headaches pay off because of the gains we'll have in control, flexibility, automation, and reproducibility.

 Here is a quick list of commonly used Terminal commands.